Skip to content

 • Promotional campaigns

-This is particularly important for restaurants promoting seasonal menus or fitness studios launching new classes.
+This matters most for restaurants promoting seasonal menus, or fitness studios launching new classes.

 Platform-Specific Considerations

-Instagram: Focus on high-quality visuals that showcase your brand aesthetic.
-For restaurants, this means consistently styled food photography.
-For retail, it's cohesive product styling.
+Instagram: Focus on high-quality visuals that show your brand aesthetic.
+For restaurants, that means consistently styled food photography.
+For retail, it means cohesive product styling.

 Facebook: Longer-form content works well here.
-Maintain your brand voice while providing more detailed information about your offerings.
+Keep your brand voice, but give more detail about your offerings.

-LinkedIn: If relevant to your business, adopt a slightly more professional tone while maintaining your brand personality.
+LinkedIn: If it suits your business, use a slightly more professional tone.
+Keep your brand personality intact.

-Google My Business: Ensure your photos, descriptions, and responses to reviews all reflect your brand consistently.
+Google My Business: Make sure your photos, descriptions, and review responses all reflect your brand.

 Byter DigitalDigital Marketing